moryba/Beth-project/README.md

 ### Convolutional neural network
 #### Model 1
    - **Description**\
-      This model is a Convolutional Neural Network (CNN) designed for sequence data with an input shape of (47, 1).
+      This model is a Convolutional Neural Network (CNN) with an input shape of (47, 1).\
       It comprises four Conv1D layers with decreasing filter sizes (256, 128, 64, and 32) and ReLU activations, each followed by a dropout layer to prevent overfitting.
+We applied a Lecun normal initializer for the kernels and a custom random normal initializer for the biases.\
-      The output layer is a dense layer with a sigmoid activation function for binary classification, using a Lecun normal initializer for the kernels and a custom random normal initializer for the biases.
+      The output layer is a dense layer with a sigmoid activation function for binary classification.

       <p align="center"><img src="pics/Conv-model1-structure.png" height='60%' width='20%'></p>